unionai-oss/pandera/docs/source/fastapi.rst

 use the :py:class:`~pandera.model.SchemaModel` types to validate incoming or outgoing data with respect to your API endpoints.

-Using SchemaModels to Validate Endpoints Inputs and Outputs
+Using SchemaModels to Validate Endpoint Inputs and Outputs
 -----------------------------------------------------------

 Suppose we want to process transactions, where each transaction has an